uditbhatia26/oops-project-clg/README.md

 - **Persistent Score Saving**: Scores are saved to a file (`scores.txt`) for future reference.
 - **File-based Question Loading**: Questions are loaded from a file (`questions.txt`) and can be easily modified.

+## How to Use
+1. Clone this repository and navigate to the project directory.
+2. Ensure you have a `questions.txt` file in the same directory as the program (see the "Question File Format" section below for details).
+3. Compile the `quiz_game.cpp` file using a C++ compiler.
+    ```bash
+    g++ quiz_game.cpp -o quiz_game
+    ```
+4. Run the executable.
+    ```bash
+    ./quiz_game
+    ```

+## Question File Format
+The `questions.txt` file should contain questions in the following format:
+- Each question followed by four options.
+- Correct answer (A, B, C, or D) on a new line.
+- A blank line between each question set.

+Example: